alexalbu98/Emotion-Detection-From-Tweets-Using-BERT-and-SVM-Ensemble-Model/README.md

 ## Description

-A BERT and SVM approach for the task of emotion detection from tweets.
 A novel BERT-SVM ensemble model for the task of emotion detection is introduced.
+This model achieves state-of-the-art performance on a modified WASSA dataset.

 ## Model training